finnianr/Eiffel-Loop/doc/Contents.md

 **Always on logging**

-Class [http://www.eiffel-loop.com/library/runtime/logging/el_module_log.html](EL_MODULE_LOG) also has a special logging object named `lio`, short for "log or io".
+Class [library/runtime/logging/el_module_log.html](EL_MODULE_LOG) also has a special logging object named `lio`, short for "log or io".
 This is used in the same way as the usual log object with the difference that the output will still be written to the console even if logging is globally disabled.
 It can be used to write to the console instead of the usual io medium from class `ANY`.

 **Log files**

 All log files are put in a sub directory logs of the current working directory.
-If you are making your application loggable using [Unknown-path](EL_SUB_APPLICATION) then these log files are automatically deleted when the application exits.
+If you are making your application loggable using [invalid-class-name](EL_SUB_APPLICATION) then these log files are automatically deleted when the application exits.
 If you want a chance to inspect the log files in an editor before they disappear there are a number of ways to do this:

 Use the command line switch `-keep_logs`.
 The log files will not be deleted and will not be overwritten during subsequent application runs.
 It is recommended to delete them manually.